 Date Activity Comments 17 th June 2022 Email from Cardiff to meet and discuss Cardiff's plans.
 Cardiff's consultation with OFGC triggered from this date.
 20 th June 2022 First meeting between Cardiff and OFGC.
 Positive first meeting.
 Agreed timescales and points of contact.
 Update from Cardiff on early thoughts and thinking on objectives and steps.
 Some expectations from OFGC shared.
 Cardiff agreed to share relevant papers and information.
 Ongoing dialogue welcomed and agreed to meet again.
 21st July 2022 Email from Cardiff with update of partnership working, mapping and workshop details.
 Information highlighted scale and complexity of current partnership landscape.
 Priorities and objectives being worked on and will be shared with us when developed.
 Welcomed opportunity to meet in person soon.
 8 th August 2022 Second meeting between Cardiff and OFGC Cardiff provided update on progress.
 Discussed prioritisation (of objectives/steps) and focus of discussion was on the 'how', i.e. the ways of working.
 Agreed to meet in Sept, before OFGC provide final response.
 8 th August 2022 Email from OFGC Confirming date OFGC would share initial feedback, date for third meeting (15 th September) and final response date (23 rd September).
 22nd August 2022 Email from OFGC Shared NRW's paper on the proposed action PSBs can take to help address the climate and nature emergency.
 1 st September 2022 Email from OFGC Draft advice from OFGC shared with Cardiff.
-15 th September Third meeting between Cardiff provide update.
-The data are a second of the data are a second of the data are a second or a second 2022 21 st September 2022 Cardiff and OFGC Email from OFGC Talked through OFGC draft advice.
+15 th September 2022 Third meeting between Cardiff and OFGC Cardiff provide update.
+Talked through OFSC draft advise.
+21 st September 2022 Email from OFGC Talked through OFGC draft advice.
 Formal advice from OFGC issued.